 We discussed his business requirements for 45 minutes.
-During our conversion he said, “besides being a sea food importer/distributor we are also a manufacturer cutting the large fish and packaging it before we ship it to our clients.
-On Friday’s and Saturday’s people come to the warehouse and buy fresh fish and sea food and pay for it in cash.”
+During our conversation, he said, “besides being a seafood importer/distributor we are also a manufacturer cutting the large fish and packaging it before we ship it to our clients.
+On Friday’s and Saturday’s people come to the warehouse and buy fresh fish and seafood and pay for it in cash.”

 “How do you keep track of the cash?”

 “That’s the issue our CFO has.
 We have a difficult time controlling the cash sales.”